TinyTapeout/tinytapeout-index/api-server/README.md

 ## Local development

-Run `npm dev` to start the server locally.
+Run `npm run dev` to start the server locally.
 The server will be available at [http://localhost:3000](http://localhost:3000).